 - Soak the dates in hot water in separate bowls for 20 minutes.

 - Drape a sheet of plastic wrap inside a 10-inch tart pan with a removable bottom.
-This really helps get the tart out of the pan, otherwise it will be stuck!
+This really helps get the tart out of the pan, otherwise it might stick.

 - Drain the dates for the crust and put them in a food processor with the coconut.
 Pulse until finely chopped and starting to clump into a large mass.
-Press the mixture into the tart pan and 1 and 1/2 inches up the side.
+Press the mixture into the bottom of the tart pan and 1 and 1/2 inches up the side.

 - Rinse the food processor and shake dry.